cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 {{< /gsHighlight >}}

-The DNSRecord type can be connected to an instance, or directly to an IP address.
-In the case of an IP address, the (associated) public IP is added to the list of resources.
+The DNSRecord type can be connected to a `cloudify.gcp.nodes.Instance` (using `cloudify.gcp.relationships.dns_record_connected_to_instance`), or to a `cloudify.gcp.nodes.IPAddress` (using `cloudify.gcp.relationships.dns_record_connected_to_ip`).
+Each instance or IP address node that is connected will have its public IP address added to the list of resources for this record.